This digital therapy platform aims to help kids stuck at home

 Many health experts are worried that the kids are not alright.
 The pandemic response has severed children from school and, for many, their support system.
-A lot of kids rely on school for food, mentorship, mental health care, and the stability that a daily routine can bring.
-To reach children that are having a hard time coping and those who may be suffering more long term issues, a company called Brightline is launching a behavioral health platform for kids in the San Francisco Bay Area.
+A lot of kids rely on school for food, mentorship, mental healthcare, and the stability that a daily routine can bring.
+To reach children that are having a hard time coping and those who may be suffering more long-term issues, a company called Brightline is launching a behavioral health platform for kids in the San Francisco Bay Area.

 The platform connects kids with psychiatrists, therapists, and coaches who can provide one-on-one tele-therapy.
 For now, the online therapy sessions are only available for kids ages 6 to 10, though the company plans to include kids up to age 12 soon.
 Kids as young as 3 years old can take part in guided tele-therapy sessions with their parents.
 The app will also host group classes for parents and kids of all ages and provide planning tools, at-home exercises, and a way to track a kid’s progress.
 Next year, the company plans to roll out specific programs for teens.
-Brightline is waving its monthly membership fee during the pandemic so parents will only pay for sessions with healthcare professionals.
+Brightline is waving its monthly membership fee during the pandemic, so parents will only pay for sessions with healthcare professionals.

 The stress that COVID-19 has put on families led Brightlight to launch this digital platform earlier than previously planned.
 One of the many repercussions of COVID-19 is that a lot of children are stuck at home all the time.
 For some children, this new reality is exacerbating issues that existed, but were perhaps less visible, before the lockdown.
 Being cloistered away from friends, family, and teachers may also be especially difficult for kids who were already diagnosed with attention deficit disorder, attention deficit hyperactivity disorder, autism, anxiety, or depression.